Skip to main content

 The main goals for this lab are:

-1. Get practice with binary trees
+1. Implement binary trees as arrays

-2. Get more practice using checkstyle, JUnit, and implementing an interface
+3. Get more practice using checkstyle, JUnit, and implementing an interface

 For both exercises, you can assume a max array capacity of 100 that will not need to expand.